 To learn how to block search engines from indexing your WordPress site, see the tutorial below:

 Click ‘Save Changes’ when you are done configuring your settings …

 WordPress Writing Settings – Additional Information

 Installing plugins and themes on your WordPress site can add new settings to your WordPress Writing Settings section …

 (Plugins and themes can add additional options to the WordPress Reading Settings section)

 Congratulations!
 Now you know how to configure your WordPress Reading Settings.
 The next step is to configure your WordPress Discussion Settings.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, tested, or certified by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

 Did you find this tutorial useful?
 Please feel free to share this article with anyone thinking of starting or growing their business online using the share buttons below.